nikochiko/df-wizard-chess/README.rst

 * Set up Travis CI
 * Set up coverage reporting with Codecov
 * Moved from using Dict in memory to sqlite3 DB on disk 🎉
+* Added testing to cover more than 90% of codebase 💪

 v0.1.0 - 27/04/2020
 -------------------